VU University Amsterdam, The Netherlands

 Published (2008) by Springer US, ISBN 978-1-4419-1901-4

-This is the new 662-page edition of Parsing Techniques - A Practical Guide.
-Like its predecessor, it treats parsing in its own right, in greater depth than is found in most computer science and linguistics books.
+This 622-page book treats parsing in its own right, in greater depth than is found in most computer science and linguistics books.
 It offers a clear, accessible, and thorough discussion of many different parsing techniques with their interrelations and applicabilities, including error recovery techniques.
-Unlike most books, it treats (almost) all parsing methods, not just the popular ones, as can be seen from its Table of Contents.
-Web site additions (see below) extend the number of pages to 801.
+Unlike most books, it treats (almost) all parsing methods, not just the popular ones.

 A Web page with additional material can be reached by clicking here.
 It contains three items: